SRINETHIR/Hardware-Design/README.md

           <h4 id = 'Design preparation Setup'>Design preparation Setup</h4>
      </summary>

-The below set of code is used for the basic design preparartion setup of OpenLane
+The below set of code is used for the basic design preparation setup of OpenLane

 ```
 docker
 ./flow.tcl -interactive
 package require openlane 0.9
 ```
-**```Docker```** - This command which is used to provide a suitable environment for the OpenLane flow to run.<br><br>
+**```Docker```** - This command is used to provide a suitable environment for the OpenLane flow to run.<br><br>
 **```./flow.tcl -interactive```** - This command runs the flow.tcl script in interactive mode.
-The -interactive flag likely indicates that the script will require user input or will run in a mode where the user can interact with it in real-time.<br><br>
+The -interactive flag likely indicates that the script will require user input or will run in a mode where the user can interact with it in real time.<br><br>
 **```package require openlane 0.9```** - This command inputs and loads all the OpenLnae packages of version 0.9 which are required.<br><br><br>

 ![3](https://github.com/user-attachments/assets/3fb6a977-c397-4085-9611-d509fe26d73e)

- The design that we need to run the OpenLane flow is kept in designs folder inside the oprnlane folder.
-Each design is present as a folder which has the src folder, config file and skywater130 nm pdk(process design kit).
-Inside the src folder it contains the verilog design file and the sdc constraints used for timing analysis.<br>
+ The design that we need to run the OpenLane flow is kept in the designs folder inside the OpenLane folder.
+Each design is present as a folder which has the src folder, config file, and skywater130 nm pdk(process design kit).
+Inside the src folder it contains the Verilog design file and the sdc constraints used for timing analysis.<br>

  ```
 prep -design <Design folder name>
  ```
-The above command is used in setting up necessary files and configurations for the design process.
-Creates a specific location from where the flow fetches the file and also it merges the lef files and the tlef files.<br>
+The above command sets up the necessary files and configurations for the design process.
+It creates a specific location from where the flow fetches the file and merges the lef files and the tlef files.<br>
 Once the preparation is complete a run folder is created which has a folder with the date of creation.
-The config.tcl file inside the run folder make sure that it shows the default parameters.
+The config.tcl file inside the run folder makes sure that it shows the default parameters.

 ![1](https://github.com/user-attachments/assets/3471ce15-b948-41d7-89ee-cdafd31c428e)